MicrosoftDocs/win32/desktop-src/WMDM/encryption-and-decryption.md

 ---
 title: Encryption and Decryption
-description: Encryption and Decryption ms.assetid: '6aef4138-0391-4edd-b4fc-d6d0ec3c735b'
+description: Encryption and Decryption ms.assetid: 6aef4138-0391-4edd-b4fc-d6d0ec3c735b
-keywords: ["Windows Media Device Manager,encryption", "Device Manager,encryption", "desktop applications,encryption", "service providers,encryption", "programming guide,encryption", "encryption", "Windows Media Device Manager,decryption", "Device Manager,decryption", "desktop applications,decryption", "service providers,decryption", "programming guide,decryption", "decryption"]
+keywords:
+- Windows Media Device Manager,encryption
+- Device Manager,encryption
+- desktop applications,encryption
+- service providers,encryption
+- programming guide,encryption
+- encryption
+- Windows Media Device Manager,decryption
+- Device Manager,decryption
+- desktop applications,decryption
+- service providers,decryption
+- programming guide,decryption
+- decryption
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Encryption and Decryption

 Windows Media Device Manager requires encryption of files sent between the service provider and the application.
 This can be done in one of two ways:

--   If the service provider supports only [**IMDSPObject::Read**](imdspobject-read.md) and [**IMDSPObject::Write**](imdspobject-write.md), the data must be encrypted and decrypted by the application and service provider by using [CSecureChannelClient](csecurechannelclient-class.md) and [CSecureChannelServer](csecurechannelserver-class.md) methods respectively.
+-   If the service provider supports only [**IMDSPObject::Read**](/windows/win32/mswmdm/nf-mswmdm-imdspobject-read?branch=master) and [**IMDSPObject::Write**](/windows/win32/mswmdm/nf-mswmdm-imdspobject-write?branch=master), the data must be encrypted and decrypted by the application and service provider by using [CSecureChannelClient](csecurechannelclient-class.md) and [CSecureChannelServer](csecurechannelserver-class.md) methods respectively.
--   If the service provider supports [**IMDSPObject2::ReadOnClearChannel**](imdspobject2-readonclearchannel.md) and [**IMDSPObject2::WriteOnClearChannel**](imdspobject2-writeonclearchannel.md), your application can avoid costly secure channel message authentication.
-(The secure channel is retained so that legacy service providers that do not implement [**IMDSPObject2**](imdspobject2.md) can still continue to function.)
+-   If the service provider supports [**IMDSPObject2::ReadOnClearChannel**](/windows/win32/mswmdm/nf-mswmdm-imdspobject2-readonclearchannel?branch=master) and [**IMDSPObject2::WriteOnClearChannel**](/windows/win32/mswmdm/nf-mswmdm-imdspobject2-writeonclearchannel?branch=master), your application can avoid costly secure channel message authentication.
+(The secure channel is retained so that legacy service providers that do not implement [**IMDSPObject2**](/windows/win32/mswmdm/nn-mswmdm-imdspobject2?branch=master) can still continue to function.)

 The encryption requirement prevents malicious applications from obtaining data that is being passed between software components, and also protects the integrity of data being sent to or from the device.